crm16/student-record-system/README.md

 # 🎓 Student Record System

-A Java-based console application for managing student academic records.
+A Java-based console application for managing academic records of students.
 This project allows users to input student details, calculate average scores, assign grades, and identify top performers—all presented in a clean, tabular format.

 ## 📌 Features